-Parents/carers who are making an application that will be assigned as Category 5, 6 or 7 (see next paragraph for definitions) are also requested to complete the School's Supplementary Information Form (SIF) which, when completed, can be handed in to the School office or sent by e-mail.
-In the case of admission applications under Category 6 or 7 both sides of the form should be completed and it must be signed by the Rector, parish priest or minister as appropriate.
-In all cases, SIFs should be returned by 15th January 2024.
-If a SIF is not completed the Admission Authority will apply their admission criteria using the information submitted on the LA Form only, which may result in your application being given a lower priority.
+Parents/carers are also requested to complete the School's SIF which, when completed, can be handed in to the School office or sent by e-mail.
+In the case of admission applications under Category 6 or 7 (see below) both sides of the form should be completed and it must be signed by the Rector, parish priest or minister as appropriate.
+In all cases, SIFs should be returned by 15th January 2025.
+If a SIF is not completed the Admission Authority will apply their oversubscription criteria using the information submitted on the LA Form only, which may result in your application being given a category with a lower priority.

-HOW PLACES ARE OFFERED.
+HOW PLACES ARE OFFERED

+Each application is given a Category (see below) based upon the information given to the School by the LA via SEAM and that contained within the SIF.
 Section 324 of the Education Act 1996 requires the Governing Bodies of maintained schools to admit children with an EHCP (Education, Health and Care Plan) that names the School.
 These children will be admitted within the School's PAN but before any child prioritised under the School's oversubscription criteria.
 If the School has fewer applications than places available, all applicants will be offered a place.
-In the event of there being more applications than available places, the following over-subscription criteria will be applied, in order to allocate places:
+In the event of there being more applications than available places, the following over-subscription criteria will be applied with places determined in order of Category priority (i.e. Category 1 first, then 2 etc.):

-- Category 1 All children 'looked after' (children in public care) or children who were previously 'looked after' but ceased to be so because they were adopted3, or became subject to a Child Arrangements Order or a Special Guardianship Order 1989 (see Definitions), including children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted4.
-All children adopted from care who are of compulsory school age are eligible for admission under this Category. - Category 2 Children resident within the Catchment Area at the time of application and when starting at the School, who have an older sibling resident at the same address and who will also be attending the School at the time of entry of the younger child.
+Category 1 All children 'looked after' (children in public care) or children who were previously 'looked after' but ceased to be so because they were adopted2, or became subject to a Child Arrangements Order or a Special Guardianship Order 1989 (see Definitions), including children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted3.
+All children adopted from care who are of compulsory school age are eligible for admission under this Category.

-1 Hertfordshire County Council's coordinated scheme of admission for primary schools for 2024/25.
+1 Hertfordshire County Council's coordinated schemes of admission for first, primary, junior, middle, secondary, upper schools, academies (including free schools, studio schools and university technical colleges) for 2025/26.